armitage1911/fwiki/README.md

 Make sure you've prepared a systemd daemon service for Gunicorn and configured a nginx server.
 Check /NOTES for those files.

-This package are still a work in progress so atm it doesn't have a proper index page and some kind of treeview but in overall it works pretty good on Astra Linux.
+This package are still a work in progress so atm it doesn't have a proper index page and some kind of treeview.